xeolite/java-enigma-machine/README.md

 ####Custom components

-Custom rotors and reflectors can also be created.
-The cipher used by these components can be represented using a string of 26 letters, such that its first letter will be the result of enciphering A, the second of enciphering B, etc., as commonly used in Enigma descriptions.
+Custom rotors and reflectors can be created.
+The cipher used by these components can be represented by a string of 26 letters, such that its first letter is the result of enciphering A, the second of enciphering B, etc., as commonly used in Enigma descriptions.

 Reflectors can be created in this way: